maikynata/Node-integration-Routeasy-Flex-integration/README.md

 ## Wiki
 You can see step by step the routing process and how to use all RoutEasy's features in our [Wiki](https://github.com/RoutEasy/routeasy-node-project/wiki) (pt-BR).

-## Documentation
+## Documentation RoutEasy and FlexDB
-All endpoints are available in the [docs](http://docs.routeasy.com.br) section of our website.
-Feel free to contact the author by email [william.kennedy@routeasy.com.br](mailto:william.kennedy@routeasy.com.br)
+All endpoints are available in the [docs](http://docs.routeasy.com.br) section of RoutEasy website.
+All endpoints are available in the [docs](http://servicosflex.rpinfo.com.br:9000/v1.0/documentacao) section of FlexDB RP Services website.